-- ☑ By checking this box, you are certifying that the school district has an approved Instructional Technology Plan survey on file with the New York State Education Department. - 5.
-Describe the devices you intend to purchase and their compatibility with existing or planned platforms or systems.
+- ☑ By checking this box, you are certifying that the school district has an approved Instructional Technology Plan survey on file with the New York State Education Department. - Describe the devices you intend to purchase and their compatibility with existing or planned platforms or systems.
 Specifically address the adequacy of each facility's electrical, HVAC and other infrastructure necessary to install and support the operation of the planned technology.

-CHROMEBOOK REPLACEMENT.
+CHROMEBOOK REPLACEMENT

 The District is currently one-to-one Chromebooks grades 3-12.
-We have a planned replacement cycle that requires the purchase of two cohorts of new Chromebooks every year.
-This submission consists of a request for 1,191 Chromebooks as part of the replacement cycle for 3-8 over the 2020-21, 2021-22, and 2022-23 school years.
+We have a planned replacement cycle that requires the purchase of two to three cohorts of new Chromebooks every year.
+This submission includes a request for 750 Chromebooks as part of the replacement cycle for 3-8.
+In addition, we are requesting an additional 250 Chromebooks to deploy in K-2 classrooms across the district.
+Total request 1000 Chromebooks.